Contents

 As mentioned earlier, getting all your agreements in writing is highly advisable.
 Despite the fact that verbal agreements are legally binding, they continue to be problematic.

-It’s hard to prove the existence of a contract that is not tangible and even harder to discern the terms of that agreement, if the parties seem to disagree on it at any point in time.
+It’s hard to prove the existence of a contract when it isn’t tangible—and even harder to decipher its terms if the parties later disagree on what was agreed.

 So, it’s wise to get the relevant terms in writing.